utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

 Sets the starting address of a section in OBC flash memory.
 This could be used if one of the memory chips is found to be malfunctioning in orbit, allowing us to remap the memory sections from ground.
 Note that changing this will blindly overwrite any data previously in that part of memory.

 NOTE: This should be run consecutively with the "Set Memory Section End Address" command.

+NOTE: The start and end addresses should be aligned to a 4 kB bounary to avoid unintentional effects of erasing data in neighbouring sections when the "erase memory physical sector" command is executed.

 Get Memory Section End Address
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^